 Figuring out what to say can be hard, especially if you like the person.
 Be honest.
 "You know I really like you, but I really don't like it when you, text me about where I am all the time or pressure me for naked pics."
-For more tips on what to say go to: www.thatsnotcool.com.
+For more tips on what to say go to: www.thatsnotcool.com (Links to an external site.).